 Start at the beginning

 Othús was originally founded with the name “Roots,” which referenced a return to how perfumes were once hand-made and a return to nature.
-These first explorations of the logo tried to capture the spirit of the hand-rendered process.
+These first explorations of the logo tried to capture the spirit of the hand-crafted process.

 The mark as a symbol